 A third-party insurance policy provides financial coverage for any third-party liability.
 This policy covers the expenses against physical injury, death, or damages caused to the third party by your two-wheeler.

-A third-party insurance policy is mandatory by law and offers financial coverage against third-party liability only in case of an accident or mishap.
-However, to get complete financial coverage for your vehicle, self, and third party, buying a comprehensive bike insurance plan is recommended.
-A comprehensive bike insurance plan offers coverage for own damage, third-party liability, and personal accident cover.
+A third-party insurance policy is mandatory by law.
+It gives financial coverage only for third-party liability in case of an accident or mishap.
+A comprehensive bike insurance plan gives holistic coverage including own and third-party damages.
+You also get a personal accident cover.

 You can claim two-wheeler insurance online using your preferred insurance provider's website or mobile application.

 For cashless services, register your claim request with the insurer through their website, app, email or by calling their claim assistance contact number.
-After the claim is registered, the insurer will send a surveyor on the spot, or you may take your vehicle or get it towed to the nearest network garage.
-After verifying the claim details, the insurer will inform the garage to begin the repair work on claim approval.
+After the claim gets registered, the insurer will send a surveyor on the spot.
+You may also get your vehicle towed to the nearest network garage.
+Upon verifying the claim details, the insurer will inform the garage to begin the repair work on claim approval.
 The insurer will directly settle the cost of the repair work.

 Get your vehicle repaired at your preferred garage, pay the bills and retain the invoice.
 Then, submit the reimbursement claim and all the necessary bills and repair paperwork in the original form online or to the nearest branch.
 The insurer will reimburse the claim amount per the policy's terms and conditions.

-You can claim two-wheeler insurance as many times as you want, but the total claim amount for damage to your vehicle cannot exceed the total coverage amount mentioned in the policy papers.
+You can claim two-wheeler insurance as many times as you want but cannot exceed the total coverage amount.
+Read the details on the policy document.

 If you lose your two-wheeler insurance papers, you can get in touch with your insurance provider and get a duplicate copy of these papers.
 However, do not forget to make a police complaint to avoid legal troubles.

 You need to have at least a third-party insurance policy, as it is a mandate by law.
-If you don't have one, you can be fined up to Rs.
+Driving without a valid third-party insurance policy may attract fine.
+You may have to otherwise pay penalty of Rs.
 2,000* for the first time and Rs.
-4,000* for the second instance.
+4,000* for the second time.
 Additionally, it can also include imprisonment.